Ideal-Theoretic Strategies for Asymptotic Approximation of Marginal Likelihood Integrals: Introduction

 The evaluation of marginal likelihood integrals is essential in model selection and has important applications in areas such as machine learning and computational biology.
 The exact evaluation of such integrals is a difficult problem \cite{DSS, LSX} and classical approximation formulas usually apply only for smooth models.
 Recent work by Watanabe and his collaborators \cite{AW, W, W0, YW1, YW} extended these formulas to a broad class of models with singularities.
 His work also uncovered interesting connections with resolution of singularities in algebraic geometry.
 The \mbox{goal of this} paper is to systematically study the algebraic geometry behind Watanabe's formulas, and to develop symbolic algebra tools which allow the user to accurately evaluate the asymptotics of integrals in Bayesian statistics.

 Watanabe showed that the key to understanding a singular model is monomializing the Kullback-Leibler function $K(\omega)$ of the model at the true distribution.
 While general algorithms exist for monomializing any analytic function \cite{BEV,BM}, applying them to non-polynomial functions such as $K(\omega)$ can be computationally expensive.
 In practice, many singular models are parametrized by polynomials.
 Therefore, it is natural to ask if this polynomiality can be exploited in the analysis of such models.
-In this paper, we explore this question for \mbox{discrete statistical} models.
-Our point of departure is to describe the asymptotics of the likelihood integral by the real log canonical threshold of an ideal in a polynomial ring.
-For generality, our results will instead be proved for rings of analytic functions.
+For simplicity, we explore this question for \mbox{discrete statistical} models.
+Our point of departure is to describe the asymptotics of the likelihood integral by the real log canonical threshold of an ideal in a polynomial ring.~More generally, our results will be proved for rings of analytic functions, and they apply to all parametric models where the Kullback-Leibler distance is upper and lower bounded by scalar multiples of a sum of squared real analytic functions.